Mary Ann Mantell

 Mary Ann Mantell (née Woodhouse; 9 April 1795 – 20 October 1869) was a British fossil collector and the wife of the British paleontologist Gideon Mantell.
 She is credited – although this is disputed – with the discovery of the first fossils of Iguanodon and provided several pen and ink sketches of the fossils for her husband's scientific description of the Iguanodon.

 Iguanodon discovery

 Illustration from the book The Fossils of the South Downs, engraved by Mary Ann Mantell from sketches by Gideon Mantell.
 The book describes geological formations and fossils found in the South Downs of Sussex, England.
 Shelfmark: OUM: 1 d.
 67. This is plate V, showing strata between Brighton and Rotterdean, strata to the West of Rotterdean, and the landing place at Rotterdean.

-Per the Mantells' account, it was Mary Ann who discovered the fossils which were later identified as belonging to Iguanodon; Gideon Mantell "at first endorsed but recanted" this story after their divorce; "doubt has been poured on the somewhat romanticized claim both on her involvement and the date ... with the suggestion that the Mantells probably bought the first teeth off local quarrymen."
-Per the Mantells' original story, in 1822, while Mary Ann Mantell was accompanying her husband (Note: Her husband Gideon Mantell was a GP in Sussex as well as a noted geologist and palaeontologist.) in Sussex as he was visiting a patient, she discovered tooth-shaped fossils on the side of the road.
-(Note: There has been some doubt cast on this story; it is possible that the Mantells bought the first teeth off a local workman.)
-She presented these fossils to him.
-Her husband then proceeded to send Mary’s fossils via Charles Lyell who brought them to Georges Cuvier, who initially told Lyell he thought the teeth were from a rhinoceros; he retracted that statement the very next day but all Lyell reported to the Mantells was Cuvier's initial dismissal of their discovery.